ibm-cloud-docs/sell/software-pricing-details.md

 {: #create-byol-plan}
 {: api}

 You can programmatically create a bring your own license plan by calling the Partner Center Sell API as shown in the following sample request.
-The example creates a byol plan that is named `standard`:
+The example creates a byol plan that is named `Standard`:

 ```bash
 curl --request POST \